I may receive a commission for purchases made through product links on this page, but I always stand by my opinions and endorsements!

 - Warranty issues

-Rheem RTGH- Best for Very Large Homes
+Rheem RTGH– Best Tankless Water Heater for Very Large Homes

 With an energy efficiency of 94%, it’s a great option because it will not result in your gas bill shooting up.
 In fact, if you have been using another gas model, it might result in a reduced gas bill.
 It has a compact design that is pack with many features and you have the option of buying indoor or outdoor modes depending on what you need.

-It uses condensation for heating water where heating happens inside its heat exchange which is made of stainless steel.
+The water heater uses condensation for heating water where heating happens inside its heat exchange which is made of stainless steel.
 Therefore, if you leave in a very harsh climate where you need a lot of hot water is essential then RTGH-95DVLN is the tankless heater for you.

-It uses an electronic ignition, and it runs on natural gas.
+The heater uses an electronic ignition, and it runs on natural gas.
 It’s designed for the indoors.
 It has an energy efficiency of 94% which makes among the most efficient natural gas heaters.
 It has 18.5 X 9.8 X 27.5 inches dimensions and has 0.75 inches gas inlets and a 0.75 inches water inlet.

 Key Specifications and Benefits